Blog Post

 The conscientious company who truly cares about their customers will rise to the challenge.
 Taking the approach that data security is an ongoing process that requires constant monitoring and innovation to face the issues of data security head-on.
 In order to protect the data they store, the first thing organizations need to do - if they don’t already - is to find out what sensitive credit card data they have stored.

-How to Ensure Credit Card & PCI Compliance
+How to ensure Credit Card & PCI Compliance

 The first step to credit card compliance and ensuring that your company is following PCI DSS is data discovery and is understanding what data you have and where it is stored in your organisations' network.
 This may seem obvious, but it is pertinent to realise that you cannot protect data if you do not know where it is.